You hear it all the time; “you need to tailor your CV for every graduate job application you submit”.

 In your graduate CV, you can showcase this through examples such as:

-‘Promoting personal ownership and accountability of tasks whilst thriving in new, challenging, fast-paced and deadline-oriented environments.’
+- “Promoting personal ownership and accountability of tasks while thriving in fast-paced, deadline-oriented environments.”

-‘Possessing a strong commitment to team environment dynamics with the ability to contribute expertise with the aim of working towards company objectives.’
+- “Possessing a strong commitment to team environment dynamics with the ability to contribute expertise to meet company objectives.”

-If you drop in the size of the company or team you worked with, always follow it up with how it will be useful to the job you’re applying to.
+If you drop in the size of the company or team you worked with, always follow it up with how that experience will benefit the role you’re applying for.

-As well as the company’s sector, does the job description mention any clients the company works with? – which sectors do they belong to?
+As well as the company’s sector, does the job description mention any clients the company works with, and which sectors do they belong to?

 Employers are always on the lookout for commercially aware graduate hires, so highlighting any relevant sector experience you have could be your chance to show an employer how much useful knowledge you’ll bring with you to the job.